Aurum Proptech Ltd leads gainers in 'A' group

-Thermax Ltd, Narayana Hrudayalaya Ltd, CRISIL Ltd and Garden Reach Shipbuilders & Engineers Ltd are among the other gainers in the BSE's 'A' group today, 11 November 2021.
+Thyrocare Technologies Ltd, Apollo Hospitals Enterprise Ltd, Suprajit Engineering Ltd and Metropolis Healthcare Ltd are among the other gainers in the BSE's 'A' group today, 15 November 2021.

-Thermax Ltd, Narayana Hrudayalaya Ltd, CRISIL Ltd and Garden Reach Shipbuilders & Engineers Ltd are among the other gainers in the BSE's 'A' group today, 11 November 2021.
+Thyrocare Technologies Ltd, Apollo Hospitals Enterprise Ltd, Suprajit Engineering Ltd and Metropolis Healthcare Ltd are among the other gainers in the BSE's 'A' group today, 15 November 2021.

-Aurum Proptech Ltd spiked 19.99% to Rs 114.65 at 11:51 IST.
+Aurum Proptech Ltd surged 18.11% to Rs 144.1 at 11:50 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 9.81 lakh shares were traded on the counter so far as against the average daily volumes of 43405 shares in the past one month.
+On the BSE, 3.36 lakh shares were traded on the counter so far as against the average daily volumes of 1.37 lakh shares in the past one month.

-Thermax Ltd soared 12.90% to Rs 1515.
+Thyrocare Technologies Ltd soared 8.89% to Rs 1228.35.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 48054 shares were traded on the counter so far as against the average daily volumes of 15117 shares in the past one month.
+On the BSE, 45143 shares were traded on the counter so far as against the average daily volumes of 4529 shares in the past one month.

-Narayana Hrudayalaya Ltd surged 10.81% to Rs 606.
+Apollo Hospitals Enterprise Ltd spiked 8.79% to Rs 5079.3.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 1.03 lakh shares were traded on the counter so far as against the average daily volumes of 9022 shares in the past one month.
+On the BSE, 81846 shares were traded on the counter so far as against the average daily volumes of 31129 shares in the past one month.

-CRISIL Ltd rose 10.69% to Rs 3180.05.
+Suprajit Engineering Ltd exploded 8.48% to Rs 412.4.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 22667 shares were traded on the counter so far as against the average daily volumes of 2000 shares in the past one month.
+On the BSE, 55551 shares were traded on the counter so far as against the average daily volumes of 34092 shares in the past one month.

-Garden Reach Shipbuilders & Engineers Ltd added 7.19% to Rs 271.25.
+Metropolis Healthcare Ltd gained 7.18% to Rs 3316.9.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.02 lakh shares were traded on the counter so far as against the average daily volumes of 89934 shares in the past one month.
+On the BSE, 15580 shares were traded on the counter so far as against the average daily volumes of 34455 shares in the past one month.

 Powered by Capital Market - Live News